Get insider access

 The iRobot Roomba S9 has quite a few sources of recurring costs that can add up over time.

-• HEPA filter: The HEPA filter needs to be replaced every two months.
+• HEPA filter: You need to replace the HEPA filter every two months.

-• Rubber brushrolls: The rubber multi-surface brushrolls should be replaced every 12 months.
+• Rubber brushrolls: You should replace the rubber multi-surface brushrolls every 12 months.

-• Side brush: The side brush can be removed and replaced every three months.
+• Side brush: You can remove and replace the side brush every three months.

-• Rear caster wheel: The wheel should be removed and replaced every 12 months.
+• Rear caster wheel: You should remove and replace the wheel every 12 months.

 If you don't want to buy these parts individually, the manufacturer sells a 'Replenishment Kit' that includes three side brushes, multi-floor rubber brushrolls, and three HEPA filters.
-Take a look at the Roborock S7 if you're looking for a premium robot vacuum with fewer recurring costs.
+Look at the Roborock S7 if you're looking for a premium robot vacuum with fewer recurring costs.

 Design